-You might like to acknowledge the birth of your baby by placing a notice in the births and/or deaths page in your local newspaper and/or on social media.
-If you choose to have a private funeral, you may wish to wait until afterwards before posting a notice.
+One of the things you may like to do is acknowledge the birth of your baby by placing a notice in the births and/or deaths column in the newspaper.
+If you choose to have a private funeral, you may wish to wait until afterwards before placing a notice.
+The value of placing